 A system of strategically positioned servers around the globe serves the Hotjar script rather than from a single location.
 Using a CDN allows the Hotjar script to be loaded faster by your users while offering much better availability.
 We currently average 130 - 200ms globally.

 Could Hotjar affect my site's performance?

 In terms of usage tracking, Hotjar does primarily two separate things:

 - At regular short intervals, every 100ms or ten times per second, the cursor position and scroll position are recorded.
-Clicks are recorded when they happen, capturing the position of the cursor relative to the element being clicked.
+Clicks are recorded when they happen, capturing the cursor's position relative to the clicked element.
 These functions do not affect a user's experience as they only capture the location of the pointer when a click happens or every 100ms.
-The events are sent to the Hotjar servers through frames within the websocket.
+The events are sent to the Hotjar servers through frames within the WebSocket.
 This method is more efficient than sending XHR requests at regular intervals.

-- When it comes to Recordings, changes to the page are captured using the MutationObserver API which is built-in into every modern browser.
+- For Recordings, changes to the page are captured using the MutationObserver API, which is already included in every modern browser.
 This makes it efficient since the change itself is already happening on the page.
-The browser MutationObserver API allows us to record this change which we then parse and also send through the websocket.
+The browser MutationObserver API allows us to record this change which we then parse and send through the WebSocket.